 *Special – 20% OFF for anyone who has attended ANY of Joel’s certification courses or workshops.
 Add Coupon Code 2021SP20.
 We are limiting this first event to just 20 attendees.

-On July 12-16, 2021 in St. Louis, Missouri Hollywood dog trainers Joel Silverman and Bryan Renfro will be launching a five-day course which is marketed towards professional animal trainers looking to expand their dog training business into the motion picture and television world.
+In most likely, sometime in 2022, Hollywood dog trainers Joel Silverman and Bryan Renfro will be launching a five-day course which is marketed towards professional animal trainers looking to expand their dog training business into the motion picture and television world.

 - We are are not looking to train new dog trainers and get them into the film and TV business.